NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## How to record a vaccination

-First, you'll be asked to enter the patient’s NHS number, or their name and date of birth.
+First, we ask for the patient’s NHS number, or their name and date of birth.

-We then look up the patient’s details and vaccination history and display these to you.
+We then look up the patient.
+If a match is found, you'll be shown the patient's details and vaccination history.

 If no match is found for the details you entered, you have the option to record a vaccination without an NHS number.